kyma-project/istio/docs/user/03-troubleshooting/04-50-recovering-from-unintentional-istio-module-removal.md

 ## Cause

-- The Istio module was disabled, but it was not completely removed because the user's CRs still exist.
+- Istio Operator was disabled, but it was not completely removed because the user's CRs still exist.

-For example, the issue occurs when you delete the Istio module, but there are still `VirtualService` resources that either belong to the user or were installed by another Kyma component or module.
+For example, the issue occurs when you delete Istio Operator, but there are still `VirtualService` resources that either belong to the user or were installed by another Kyma component or module.
 In such cases, the hooked finalizer pauses the deletion of the module until you remove all the related resources.
-This [blocking deletion strategy](https://github.com/kyma-project/community/issues/765) is intentionally designed and is enabled by default for the Istio module.
+This [blocking deletion strategy](https://github.com/kyma-project/community/issues/765) is intentionally designed and is enabled by default for the Istio Operator component.

 ## Remedy